The Bacon Brothers

 The Bacon Brothers is an American music duo consisting of brothers Michael Bacon and Kevin Bacon.

+Formation and first album

 Although they have played music together since they were boys, the brothers have only been a working band since 1994.
-Having heard the brother's music, a childhood friend approached them about doing a one night only gig in their hometown of Philadelphia at the Theatre of Living Arts under the moniker The Bacon Brothers.
+Having heard the brothers' music, a childhood friend approached them about doing a one night only gig in their hometown of Philadelphia at the Theatre of Living Arts under the moniker The Bacon Brothers.
 Since then, the band has gone on to release seven studio albums, appear on numerous radio, television, and web programs, and on many tours throughout North America and Europe.
 The brother's first studio release in 1997 was entitled Forosoco, derived from what the brothers describe their genre to be as a mix of folk, rock, soul, and country.

+Appearances on soundtracks

 The Bacon Brothers also appear on Sandra Boynton's children's CDs Dog Train, and Philadelphia Chickens, on which they sing the title track.
 Their song "Chop Wood (Carry Water)" is on the soundtrack of the 2004 film The Woodsman, which Kevin produced and starred in.
 Their song "When You Decide You've Stayed Too Long" is on the soundtrack of the 2003 film Red Betsy.
 Kevin starred in and produced Loverboy with his wife Kyra Sedgwick, which Michael also scored.

+Television

 In January 2006, the Bacon Brothers appeared on an episode of Queer Eye for the Straight Guy.
 The episode featured Michael Bacon as the episode's "straight guy" and makeover recipient, and ended with both Bacon Brothers performing.

 In 2008, Michael composed many soundtracks for television, including the soundtrack for the PBS mini series The Jewish Americans and The Kennedys for which he won an Emmy.

 In February 2009, the Bacon Brothers were the special guests for Episode 16 of Live from Daryl's House, Daryl Hall's (of Hall & Oates fame) monthly free internet concert.
 They performed four tracks off their most recent album, as well as some cover songs and the Hall & Oates track "When the Morning Comes".

-In March 2009 The Bacon Brothers did Hard Rock Cafe's March on Stage with the proceeds going to March on Stage, which is about helping people who make a difference, about giving back to those people that give selflessly of themselves.
-In the show closing, they were joined on stage by Matt Morris.

 In April 2009 they recorded "Private Sessions" which aired on the A&E channel.
 A new single, "Guilty of the Crime", a duet with The Bellamy Brothers, was released in June 2009.

+2009 tours

 On June 27, 2009 The Bacon Brothers gave a brief concert, for the fundraisers who climbed to the top of Pikes Peak, Colorado, in support of the Love Hope Strength Foundation.
 The event was videoed by Matt Carpenter, high altitude marathoner and posted on their Myspace page.
 Later that night, The Bacon Brothers played a concert at the Denver Hard Rock Cafe.
 Also playing were Cy Curnin of The Fixx, and The White Buffalo.